elderNova126/wee-voice/PUBLIC_AGENTS_FEATURE.md

 - Displays cards for each public agent
 - Shows agent name, description, language, and RAG status
 - "Essayer Maintenant" button links to demo with specific agent
+- Shows phone call button when an agent has an assigned public number

 **Features:**
 - ✅ Auto-loads public agents on page load
 - ✅ Beautiful card design with hover effects
 - ✅ Shows language badge (Français/English)
 - ✅ Shows "Knowledge Base" badge if RAG is enabled
+- ✅ Displays `tel:` call CTA when a phone number is configured
 - ✅ Loading spinner while fetching agents
 - ✅ Graceful handling when no agents are available